Frequently asked questions

 As everyone’s needs are different, the tasks your carer performs are really down to individual requirements.

 This depends on your requirements.
-If your family’s care needs are urgent, we’re able to act quickly – putting everything in place in as little as 48 hours.
+If your family’s care needs are urgent, we’re able to act quickly – putting everything in place in as little as 24 hours.

-However, for the best match we always would try advise leaving around two weeks.
 Here’s more information on how Elder works.

 Arranging care is a big moment for a family.
 We understand the gravity of the decision.
 That’s why the first week of care with us is a trial.
 If you’re not completely happy, you’re able to end care with us with very little notice.